birdglove2/mega-fs-assignment/dapp/README.md

 # Dapp Development : Simple Compound
-This is a simple version of Compound UI which can only supply/withdraw ETH to the protocol on Rinkeby Testnet
+This is a simple version of Compound UI which can only supply/withdraw ETH to the protocol on `Rinkeby Testnet` only

 # Getting Started